-If you want to reply faster, canned email in Gmail is the answer.
+If you want to reply faster, using email templates in Gmail is the answer.
 Find out here how to send emails and replies more efficiently with canned messages in Gmail.

 First, You Have Less Than Six Hours